EloiStree/SignMetaMaskTextHere/README.md

 -----------------

+# Sign message on device that can't have access to MetaMask.

-# Coaster / Privateer Concept
+## Coaster / Privateer Concept

 MetaMask is not available on Quest3, Raspberry Pi, or your TV...